Alexander Burt Taylor

 Alexander Burt Taylor, (6 June 1904 – 13 March 1972) was a Scottish civil servant and author who served as the Registrar General for Scotland.

 Life

 Alexander Burt Taylor was born 6 June 1904 at Earlston, Berwickshire, Scotland, the son of Rev A. B. Taylor of the United Free Church of Scotland.

-Following schooling at the Hamilton Academy his father moved to the Paterson United Free Church in Kirkwall on Orkney in 1919, so he completed his schooling at Kirkwall Grammar School.
+Following schooling at the Hamilton Academy his father moved to the Paterson United Free Church in Kirkwall on Orkney in 1919 where he witnessed the Scuttling of the German fleet at Scapa Flow.
+He later completed his schooling at Kirkwall Grammar School.
 Taylor matriculated at the University of Edinburgh and graduated MA in 1925.

 He taught at schools in Stirling and Falkirk in Scotland, then at Columbia University, New York.

 In 1933, he became a School Inspector for the Scottish Education Department, a branch of the Scottish Civil Service.